iLib-js/ilib-mono-webos/README.md

 # ilib-loctool-webos-json

-ilib-loctool-webos-json is a plugin for the loctool that allows it to read and localize json type of file.
+ilib-loctool-webos-json is a plugin for the loctool that allows it to read and localize JSON type of file.
 e.g. `appinfo.json`, `qcardinfo.json`.
-This plugin is optimized for webOS platform
+This plugin is optimized for the webOS platform.

 ### JSON FileType